When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is the Name Renee Short For?

 The name Renee (or more specifically Rene) is the short form of Irene, which is Greek for “peace.”
 It’s also the shortened version of Renata.
-However, it is an independent name that does not need another name.
+However, it is predominantly used as an independent name that does not need another name to complete it.

 Is Renee a Last Name?

-Renee is not a commonly used last name.
-Its overall usage worldwide is low, though Christian people in Kenya use it.
+Renee is not a commonly used last name in Western cultures.
+Its overall usage worldwide as a surname is low, though it can appear occasionally.
+It is almost exclusively a first or middle name.

 Feedback: Was This Article Helpful?